 - Sporty and super cool.

-7. Uenjoy Electric Car
+7. Uenjoy Electric Car for Kids

 You can also remotely control the car until your child is old enough to handle driving it alone.
 It’s loaded with safety features, perfect for a growing child.